This page throws light on how the UAE maintains safety and security in the country through the implementation of laws, initiatives and training.

 The UAE Government recognises that nation's security is a collective responsibility and that individuals can potentially help in realising security and preventing crimes.
-Therefore, it introduced some security services that enable people to communicate and report any suspicious or harmful incidents directly to the authorities.
+Therefore, it introduced some security services and channels that enable people to communicate and report any suspicious or harmful incidents directly to the authorities.
 Some of them are:

 The Aman electronic system in Abu Dhabi enables individuals to raise security concerns they encounter.
 The information is used to assist the security agencies in preventing specifically planned crimes and locating criminals.

 The Al Ameen service enables people to contact the police with complete confidentiality, round the clock, about any problems or concerns they may have.
 The service studies each of the cases brought in.
 Some of the issues that were reported are:

 Sharjah Police introduced the Najeed service.
 Through this service, you can report information and tip-offs about crimes or any other threats posing danger to the stability of society.

 My security is my neighbour's security is a programme for the residents of villas and houses in Sharjah under which residents are encouraged to report any suspicious movement or activity in their neighbourhood and prevent crime.

 The UAE police forces launch several campaigns to develop public awareness against the misuse of weapons, including cold weapons like swords, axes, knives and bows or arms, whether licensed or not.